beauterre/MG-asvg/README.md

 ```
 If you ad the MG-ASVG.js script to this, you will see an animated ball.
 Interestingly a SVG can actually contain a script element itself, so you could also make a animation that plays without a page!
+Other examples can be found in "demo".

 ## future
 An animation editor is something I am considering now.
 It would easy the use of SVG instances and library control.
 You could do actual drawing in any SVG editor and import the normal SVG to make an ASVG.
+I could host it in the github docs :)

 ## fallback
 A ASVG is a normal SVG, but all frames will be displayed at once.
 To prevent this, set a style="display: none" to the timeline and create a underlying preview, to show the preview in places that don´t support javascript.